funcompbio/practical8/practical8.md

 advantage of the `order()` function.
 The output of this function is vector of the positions each element in our vector would have if it was ordered.
-As it is a vector of positions, we can use it to arrange the rows of our data.frame in that specific order:
+As it is a vector of positions, we can use it to arrange the rows of our data frame in that specific order:

     > order_ha <- order(pop_sel$Superficie_ha, decreasing = TRUE)
     > head(order_ha)